AcidLeroy/VideoSegment/README.md

 ```
 Notes for building:
 * C++ shared objects **must** be created first before cython modules can be created.
+* The python shared object is put into cython/lib/py_video_segment.so.
+* In order to build the Cython modules, you **must** specify OpenCV_DIR environment variable.

 ## Coding Convention
 [Google C++